getzlab/rnaseqc/Metrics.md

 * Base Mismatch: The total number of mismatched bases (as determined by the "NM" tag) of all "Mapped Reads" (as defined above) divided by the total aligned length of all "Mapped Reads".
 * End 1 & 2 Mapping Rate: The proportion of Paired reads which were marked as First or Second in the pair, respectively, out of all "Mapped Reads" (above).
 * End 1 & 2 Mismatch Rate: The proportion of mismatched bases (as determined by the "NM" tag) belonging to First or Second mates, divided by the total aligned length of all "Mapped" (above) First or Second mates, respectively.
-* Expression Profiling Efficiency: The proportion of "Exonic Reads" (see "Exonic Rate", below) out of all "Mapped Reads" (above).
+* Expression Profiling Efficiency: The proportion of "Exonic Reads" (see "Exonic Rate", below) out of all reads which were not Secondary Alignments or
+Platform/Vendor QC Failing reads.
 * High Quality Rate: The proportion of **properly paired** reads with less than 6 mismatched bases and a perfect mapping quality out of all "Mapped Reads" (above).
 * Exonic Rate: The proportion of "Mapped Reads" (above) for which all aligned segments unambiguously aligned to exons of the same gene.
 * Intronic Rate: The proportion of "Mapped Reads" (above) for which all aligned segments unambiguously aligned to the same gene, but none of which _intersected_ any exons of the gene.